 We do!
 The digital edition of our curriculum includes GeoGebra and Desmos applets developed explicitly for our program.

 While our website does not include an online testing system, the curriculum is available in Common Cartridge (LTI) format, which can be uploaded into various LMS programs that facilitate online testing.

 Yes!
-Every unit in the curriculum includes a section called Family Materials, which describe in plain language the big ideas students will encounter.
-These resources offer an overview mathematics your child is learning, detail what to expect as the learning deepens, and include questions that promote conversation around the math.
+Every unit in the curriculum includes a section called Family Materials, which describes in plain language the big ideas students will encounter.
+These resources offer an overview of the mathematics your child is learning, detail what to expect as the learning deepens, and include questions that promote conversation around the math.